• Skip to primary navigation

 Serving Suggestions

-You can also serve it as a side dish along with Dal, Phulka, and Rice for your everyday Indian-style meals.
+You can also serve it as a side dish along with Dal, Phulka, and Rice for everyday Indian-style meals.

 Storage Suggestions